StoneOrbits/VortexEngine/docs/lightshow_lol.md

 ## Preview Animation

 {: .important }
-The animation panel only effects the virtual preview on screen, not the actual device!
+The animation panel only affects the virtual preview on screen, not the actual device!

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-animation.png">

-The five animiation shape options are self explanatory, but the six slider options in this panel are:
+The five animation shape options are self-explanatory, but the six slider options in this panel are:

- **Speed**: This represents how fast the animation will progress **Trail**: This corresponds to how long the colors will remain visible, ie the length of the trail **Size**: This is the size of each blink of color on the screen **Blur**: This controls the appearance of the blink on screen, increasing softness and diffusion **Radius**: This controls the size of the animation pattern on the screen **Spread**: With many LEDs, this controls the distance between LEDs in the preview
+- **Speed**: This represents how fast the animation will progress.
+- **Trail**: This corresponds to how long the colors will remain visible (i.e., the length of the trail).
+- **Size**: This is the size of each blink of color on the screen.
+- **Blur**: This controls the appearance of the blink on the screen, increasing softness and diffusion.
+- **Radius**: This controls the size of the animation pattern on the screen.
+- **Spread**: With many LEDs, this controls the distance between LEDs in the preview.

 ## Device Controls

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-device.png">

-The **Device Controls** panel is the most basic of panels, offering only two simple purposes: Selecting or connecting a device.
+The **Device Controls** panel is the most basic of panels, offering only two simple purposes: selecting or connecting a device.

-If a device is simply **selected** then the editor will allow creation of a mode tailored to that specific device (the same number of leds).
+- If a device is simply **selected**, the editor will allow creation of a mode tailored to that specific device (matching the number of LEDs).

-If a device is **connected** via USB then the editor will lock the device selection to the connected device type and further controls will be unlocked in the **Mode List* for communicating with the device.
+- If a device is **connected** via USB, the editor will lock the device selection to the connected device type, unlocking further controls in the **Modes Panel** for communicating with the device.

-In both cases whether **Selecting** or **Connecting** a device, the **Led Selection** panel will appear showing an image of the device and all of it's LEDs.
+In both cases—whether **Selecting** or **Connecting** a device—the **LED Selection** panel will appear, showing an image of the device and all of its LEDs.

-## Modes List
+## Modes Panel

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-modes.png">

-The **Modes Panel** organizes the overall structure of your lightshow.
-A **mode** is a collection of patterns, one for each LED, which can be switched on the device.
+The **Modes Panel** organizes and manages your lightshow's overall structure.
+A **mode** is a collection of patterns (one for each LED), which can be switched on the device.

-### Key Features:
+### Key Features

-- **Add/Edit/Delete Modes:** Easily create or modify modes.
+- **Mode Creation:** Add, edit, or delete modes with ease.
-- **Mode Preview:** Simulate the effect of switching between modes.
+- **Mode Preview:** Simulate switching between modes to see their effect in real-time.
+- **Import/Export:** Import existing modes from your device or export them for sharing.
-- **Sharing:** Export your mode or share it directly with the Vortex Community.
+- **Sharing:** Quickly share your mode with the Vortex Community.

-## Led Selection
+## LED Selection Panel

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-led-select.png">

-the led

-select

-panel

-is

-also

-about

-stuff
+The **LED Selection Panel** allows you to interact with and assign configurations to individual LEDs on your device.

+### Key Features

+- **Visual Interface:** View a layout of all LEDs on your device.
+- **Individual Customization:** Select individual LEDs to assign patterns and colors.
+- **Batch Selection:** Group LEDs for simultaneous modifications.

-## Pattern
+## Pattern Panel

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-pattern.png">

-The **Pattern Panel** is where you select and customize patterns for individual LEDs.
-A **pattern** defines how the LEDs blink or animate over time.
+The **Pattern Panel** is where you design and assign animations for your LEDs.
+Patterns determine how LEDs blink or animate over time.

-### Key Features:
+### Key Features

-- **Pattern Library:** Select from a variety of pre-defined patterns (e.g., strobe, wave, ripple).
+- **Pattern Library:** Choose from a library of predefined patterns (e.g., strobe, dops, blend).
-- **Parameters:** Adjust settings like speed, intensity, and repetitions for each pattern.
+- **Custom Parameters:** Adjust parameters like blink size, gap size, blend speed, etc
-- **LED Mapping:** Assign different patterns to specific LEDs or groups of LEDs.

-## Colorset
+## Colorset Panel

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-colorset.png">

-The **Colorset Panel** lets you define the colors used in your patterns.
-Each pattern cycles through the assigned **colorset**.
+The **Colorset Panel** represents the list of colors for the selected leds of the current mode.

-### Key Features:
+### Key Features

-- **Color Picker:** Add, remove, and rearrange colors in your colorset.
+- **Drag and Drop** Drag to rearrange colors in your colorset.
-- **Gradient Mode:** Create smooth transitions between colors.
-- **Global or Pattern-Specific Colorsets:** Apply colors globally across all patterns or customize them per pattern.
+- **Dynamic Color Picker:** Click to modify the color with the Color Picker

 ## Color Picker

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-color-picker.png">

-The color picker has stuff

----

-## Getting Started

-To start using **lightshow.lol**, follow these steps:
-1. Open [lightshow.lol](https://lightshow.lol) in your web browser.
-2. If you have an existing mode, import it via the **Modes Panel**.
-3. Use the **Pattern Panel** and **Colorset Panel** to design your patterns and assign colors.
-4. Preview your creation using the **Animation Panel**.
-5. Once satisfied, connect your device and upload your mode via the **Device Controls Panel**.
-6. Share your creation with the community on [Vortex Community](https://vortex.community)!

----

-For more advanced guides and tips, join our discord
+The **Color Picker** is a detailed interface for picking new colors for a colorset.

+### Key Features

+- **Precision Control:** Fine-tune colors with RGB/HEX inputs.
+- **Quick Adjustments:** Easily modify brightness, saturation, and hue.